SeisSol/SeisSol/Documentation/tpv12.rst

 is centered along-strike.

 The geometry is generated with GMSH.
-All the files that are needed for the simulation are provided in https://github.com/SeisSol/Examples/tree/master/tpv13.
+All the files that are needed for the simulation are provided at https://github.com/SeisSol/Examples/tree/master/tpv13.

 .. figure:: LatexFigures/tpv12mesh2.png
    :alt: Diagram of a 60-degree dipping fault in Gmsh.